Skip to navigation Skip to content

 2024

-Woodhouse Tinucci Architects completed work on the schematic design phase of the project and provided a report to the District of their findings (see Documents).
+Woodhouse Tinucci Architects completed the schematic design phase and provided a report to the District.
+See Documents.

 Jun